Diversity of symptom phenotypes in SARS-CoV-2 community infections observed in multiple large datasets: Methods

 If $k=p$, then $D_{\mathrm{Ber}}(\bm{X};\bm{\hat\Theta}_k) = 0$, as the model is saturated and $\logit^{-1}\hat\theta_{ia} = X_{ia}$, thus resulting in $P(d) = 1$.
 This means that $P(k)$ can be interpreted similarly to standard PCA, in the sense that $P(k)\times 100\%$ of the variance is explained by the first $k$ components.
 The marginal Bernoulli deviance, $M(k)$, is the change in the Bernoulli deviance explained by adding the $k^{th}$ component, for $k\geq1$, defined as

-When selecting the number of components in our low-dimensional representation of the data, we primarily focus upon the marginal Bernoulli deviance, and aim to find the largest $k$ such that for $k' > k$ the marginal Bernoulli deviance decreases rapidly.
+When selecting the number of components in our low-dimensional representation of the data, we primarily focus on the marginal Bernoulli deviance and aim to find the largest $k$ such that for $k' > k$ the marginal Bernoulli deviance decreases rapidly.
 We also examine the proportion of Bernoulli deviance explained - if this gets close to 1, then that suggests we have selected too many components and are over-fitting.

-In practice, there are in fact two hyperparameters that need to be chosen for logistic PCA: the number of components $k\in \mathds{N}$, and $m\in\mathds{R}_+$ which controls the magnitude of the loadings.
-The optimal choice of $m$ varies depending upon $k$ and is selected by leave-one-out cross validation for a range of proposed $m$ values.
+In practice, two hyperparameters need to be chosen for logistic PCA: the number of components $k\in \mathds{N}$, and $m\in\mathds{R}_+$ which controls the magnitude of the loadings.
+The optimal choice of $m$ varies depending upon $k$ and is selected by leave-one-out cross-validation for a range of proposed $m$ values.

 An example of the model selection is plotted in Figure \ref{fig:LPCA model selection}.
 In the plotted example, we would choose $\hat{k} = 2$, indicated by the vertical dashed line.
 This is due to the first two components, having a significantly higher marginal Bernoulli deviance than all models with $k>2$ components.
-The marginal Bernoulli deviance's for models where $k\in\{3,\dots,8\}$ have small differences between successive values of $k$, making it hard to favour one model over the other.
-For $k>8$, the marginal Bernoulli deviance does decrease rapidly, however, at this point we have explained close to 100\% of the Bernoulli deviance and are over-fitting the model at this point.
+The marginal Bernoulli deviances for models where $k\in\{3,\dots,8\}$ have small differences between successive values of $k$, making it hard to favour one model over the other.
+For $k>8$, the marginal Bernoulli deviance does decrease rapidly; however, at this point we have explained close to 100\% of the Bernoulli deviance and are overfitting the model at this point.
 Hence, for this example we choose $\hat k = 2$.